La Paz Waterfall Gardens- A Great Place To See Costa Rican Wildlife!

 The animals at La Paz are rescue animals.
 The MINAE in Costa Rica, which is the governing board of wildlife, found it did not have the funding to complete the animal rescue for felines in danger in Costa Rica.

 They reached out to La Paz Waterfall Gardens to partner with them to rehabilitate jungle cats and an agreement was made.
-You can read more about the jungle cat rescue here.

 Is La Paz Waterfall Gardens wheelchair accessible?